awayanrichardjr/telehealth_access/README.md

 ### Final Objectives

     a.
-To create a user-friendly platform for registering, booking, conducting, and managing virtual consultations.
+To create a user-friendly platform for virtual healthcare consultations.
     b.
-To implement predictive analytics for identifying high-risk patients.
+To integrate predictive analytics for efficient appointment scheduling.
     c.
-To integrate secure digital payment options for online consultations.
+To evaluate the system's impact on wait times and patient satisfaction.
     d.
-Allows doctors to access patient records for informed consultations.
+To allow secure online payments for consultations.
     e.
-To provide reports on consultation histories, medical records.
+To enable doctors to access and view patients’ medical records securely.
     f.
-To evaluate the system’s impact on wait times, patient satisfaction, and efficiency.
+To implement a verification process that ensures only certified and licensed medical professionals can provide consultations through the system.
+    g.
+To identify and address the barriers in implementing telehealth systems.

 ## DATABASE

 ### LINK

-    ALT + Click the link
     http://localhost/phpmyadmin/index.php?route=/database/structure&db=health